cosmosgame/save-the-world/content/articles/index.md

         - Victim stories
     - Mindfulness
     - Mind/Body
+      - Do an assessment
     - Organicity
+      - Trusting ourselves to know
     - Unity
     - Change
       - Accept that change is possible
       - Accept that change is inevitable
-      - Creativity
+      - Creativity as a wisdom practice
+    - Love
+      - preparation for the bigger Truth
   - Service
 - Waking Up
+  - Hakomi Principles as a spiritual basis
+    - Non violence
+      - Dhali lhama anecdote
+      - balance against narcissm
+      - consensus
+    - Truth
+      - Coyote
+      - Accountability
+        - Victim stories
+    - Mindfulness
+    - Mind/Body
+      - Do an assessment
+    - Organicity
+      - Trusting ourselves to know
+    - Unity
+    - Change
+      - Accept that change is possible
+      - Accept that change is inevitable
+      - Creativity as a wisdom practice
+    - Love
+      - preparation for Truth
       - My path from Atheism
       - Third level of love -- everything is Love
   - What has worked in the past?
     - Gandhi
     - Martin Luther King